-The U.S. Army Corps of Engineers, Los Angeles District (LA District) in cooperation with other Federal, State of California, and private interests recently funded an effort to map the aquatic resources within the San Diego Creek watershed, Orange County, California.
+The U.S. Army Corps of Engineers, Los Angeles District (LA District) in cooperation with other Federal, State of California, and private interests recently funded an effort to map the aquatic resources within the San Juan and portions of San Mateo Creek watersheds, Orange County, California.
 This effort began by using vegetation coverages obtained from Orange County.
 By combining these preliminary data layers with onsite mapping efforts for hydrogeomorphic surfaces and field sampling, we were able to develop a large scale wetland delineation for the watershed.
-Our report provides support to the LA District and other sponsors on wetland locations and their regulatory status that will be useful for the large scale future assessment of impacts to wetlands in the watershed.
+Our report provides support to the LA District and other sponsors on wetland locations and their regulatory status (under Section 404) that will be useful for the large scale future assessment of impacts to wetlands in the watershed.
 Specifically, it provides information necessary to identify and characterize regulated waters of the United States (WoUS) including wetlands, in the context of Section 404 permit review.
 In addition, this planning level delineation of aquatic resources provides a comprehensive mapping of aquatic resources regulated under California Department of Fish and Game's 1600 program.
-This planning level delineation also supports in part the concurrent landscape level functional assessment for the watershed.
+This planning level also supports in part the concurrent landscape level functional assessment for the watershed.
+1